Skip to main content

 Christianity

-Christianity began in the 1st century CE with the teachings of Jesus and spread through his followers, especially Paul the Apostle.
+Christianity began in the 1st century CE with the teachings of Jesus Christ and the efforts of his disciples.
+Early Christian missionaries, particularly Paul the Apostle, traveled extensively throughout the Roman world, establishing communities and disseminating Christian teachings.

-Over time it became the dominant religion of Europe.
+Over time, Christianity became the dominant religion of much of Europe.

 Northern and Eastern Europe